qradiolink/qradiolink/README.md

 - VOX mode
 - Analog and digital mode repeater - in full duplex mode only, same mode or mixed mode repeater (e.g. FM to Codec2 and viceversa, or FM to Opus and viceversa)
 - Repeater linking via VOIP and Mumble - a group of repeaters can be linked duplex by sharing the same Mumble channel.
 This feature is still experimental and WIP.
-- Internal audio mixing is enabled when connecting the radio to a VOIP server
+- Internal audio mixing of audio from VOIP server and audio from radio
 - USB FTDI (FT232) relay control support (for RF switches, power amplifier and filter control)
 - Full duplex 250 kbit/s IP radio modem with configurable TX/RX offsets
 - Automatic carrier tracking and Doppler effect correction for all digital modes except FreeDV modes.
 The system can track Doppler shifts of 5-10 kHz, depending on mode.
 It requires a CNR of at least 10-12 dB, more for FSK modes than for PSK modes.